Joymoti Konwari

-Joymoti Konwari, was the wife of Tai-Ahom Prince Gadapani (later Supatphaa).
-She was accorded the honorific Mohiyokhi on account of her heroic endurance of torture until the end, dying at the hands of royalists under Sulikphaa Loraa Roja without disclosing her exiled husband Prince Gadapani's whereabouts, thereby enabling her husband to rise in revolt and assume kingship.
-Gadapani and Joymoti's son Rudra Singha had the Joysagar Tank dug at the spot where she was tortured.
-The first Assamese film Joymoti, directed in 1935 by Jyoti Prasad Agarwala, was based on her life.
+Joymoti Konwari was the wife of Ahom prince Gadapani (later Supatphaa).
+She died at the hands of the royalists under Sulikphaa Loraa Roja without disclosing her exiled husband Gadapani's whereabouts in the Naga Hills, thereby enabling her husband to rise in revolt and assume kingship.

 Biography

 Joymoti was born in the middle of the 17th-century in Maduri to Laithepena Borgohain and Chandradaru.
-She was married to Langi Gadapani Konwar, later an Ahom king, Supatphaa, who established the Tungkhunia line of kings.
-During the Purge of the Princes from 1679 to 1681 under King Sulikphaa (Loraa Roja), instigated by Laluksola Borphukan, Gadapani took flight.
-Over the next few years, he sought shelter in the Naga hills.
+She was married to Langi Gadapani Konwar, later an Ahom king, Supatphaa, who established the Tungkhungia line of kings.

-Failing to trace Prince Gadapani, Sulikphaa's soldiers brought his wife Joymoti to Jerenga Pathar where, despite torture, the princess refused to reveal the whereabouts of her husband.
-After continuous physical torture over 14 days, Joymoti died on 13 Sot of 1601 Saka, or 27 March 1680.
+A few buranjis mention her but not as Joymati but only as a nameless Gadapani’s wife.
+Most of what is known about her life is obtained from the ballads and folklore popular among the people of Upper Assam and not on actual evidence.